ChuckCaplan/IEC-printer/README.md

 Originally forked from https://github.com/smdprutser/IEC-printer, but now using https://github.com/dhansel/IECDevice for IEC protocol communication.

-This project allows a real Commodore 64 to print from the serial (IEC) port to a modern (USB or wifi) printer.
-When the C64 prints, data goes from the IEC (serial) port to an Arduino UNO R4 Wifi that handles IEC protocol communication.
+This project allows a real Commodore 64 to print from the IEC port to a modern (USB or wifi) printer.
+When the C64 prints, data goes from the IEC port to an Arduino UNO R4 Wifi that handles IEC protocol communication.
 The Arduino then passes the raw print data to a Python script running on a Raspberry PI (or Mac, PC, etc.).
 The Python script converts the raw printer data to PDF, and prints to a printer via the lp command.
 This is 100% automated - just print from the C64 right to a USB / wifi printer.

 Working:
  * The Print Shop: Signs, greeting cards, letterheads, and multi-page banners
  * Certificate Maker
  * Newsroom
  * GeoPaint
- * Presumably other software that prints in graphics mode, though that has not been tested.
+ * Presumably other software that prints in graphics mode

 Not Working / Issues:
  * Text-based printing like word processors